rak-n-rok/Krake/docs/dev/tosca.rst

 .. note::

-  Krake uses tosca-parser_ library as an underlying TOSCA parser and validator.
+  Krake uses the tosca-parser_ library as its underlying TOSCA parser and validator.
-  Currently, tosca-parser_ supports TOSCA-Simple-Profile-YAML_ ``v1.0`` or ``v1.2``,
+  Currently, tosca-parser_ supports the TOSCA-Simple-Profile-YAML_ ``v1.0`` or ``v1.2``,
   which reflects what is supported by Krake.

 .. note::

-  Krake API could process TOSCA templates in two formats.
-Krake API could receive the TOSCA template as serialized JSON or Krake API could receive a **URL** that points to some remote location of the TOSCA template.
+  The Krake API could process TOSCA templates in two formats.
+It can receive the TOSCA template as serialized JSON or the API could receive a **URL** that points to some remote location, that provides a TOSCA template.
-  In the case of URL definition, the underlying tosca-parser_ library is able to (synchronously) download the TOSCA template from the defined URL and then parse and validate it.
+  In the case of providing a URL, the underlying tosca-parser_ library is able to (synchronously) download the TOSCA template from the defined URL and then parse and validate it.

 Another prerequisite (besides the TOSCA version) is a TOSCA profile (custom type).
-Krake supports and can manage only Kubernetes application that is described by ``tosca.nodes.indigo.KubernetesObject`` custom type.
+Krake supports and can manage only Kubernetes application that is described by the ``tosca.nodes.indigo.KubernetesObject`` custom type.

-``tosca.nodes.indigo.KubernetesObject`` custom type has been defined by Grycap_ research group.
-It could be imported as an external document using ``imports`` directive in the template or could be directly declared as a custom data type within the ``data_types`` template section.
+The ``tosca.nodes.indigo.KubernetesObject`` custom type has been defined by the Grycap_ research group.
+It could be imported as an external document using the ``imports`` directive in the template or it can be directly declared as a custom data type within the ``data_types`` template section.

-For import use the following reference to the Grycap's `custom types`_:
+For import use the following reference to Grycap's `custom types`_:

 .. code:: yaml